 - The management also encourages ongoing personal development including book reading and a mentoring program that provides leadership training for local staff.

 - Your patience and encouragement for any shortcomings will go a long way in helping the staff to overcome shyness, language, and cultural barriers.

-An information gallery on the local flora and fauna has been set up to provide education for in-house guests, additionally, our naturalist guides can provide additional interpretation of the rainforest around the Hornbill Boardwalk.
-A self guided booklet and free handbook on Kinabatangan Floodplain is also available in the room.
+- An information gallery on the local flora and fauna has been set up to provide education for in-house guests.
+Additionally, our naturalist guides can provide additional interpretation of the rainforest around the Hornbill Boardwalk.
+A self guided free handbook on Kinabatangan Floodplain is also available in the room.
 Information about Conservation Fellows who have contributed to the conservation of the Kinabatangan region is also available in the room.
+Free back of the house sustainability guided tour is also available on request.
 A free pictorial colour guide of wildlife of Sabah is also made available to all guests.

 - Additional information is available in our publication "Saving Paradise - The Story of Sukau Rainforest Lodge